 PMC began working in South Africa in February of 2010.
-Currently the population is growing at a rate of 0.78% annually.
+Currently the population is growing at a rate of 0.99% annually with an increasing population of over 54 million.

 PMC’s advisory role in the creation of Isithunzi Siyalandela has helped the program remain popular among South Africans.
 Isithunzi Siyalandela has gained a devoted following and, according to television research, did very well both in overall audience share and also against key target markets.
 For example, 17.3 percent of the total South African female 15 years old and older audience watched the show at some point during its run, as did nearly 20 percent of housewives.
 PMC also conducted an inter-regional PMC Workshop in South Africa.